datacarpentry/sql-socialsci/episodes/02-db-browser.md

 On the toolbar at the top there are eight buttons.
 Left to right they are:

 - Open Tab        (creates a new tab in the editor)
-- Open SQL file   (allows you to load a prepared file of SQL into the editor - the tab takes the name of he file)
+- Open SQL file   (allows you to load a prepared file of SQL into the editor - the tab takes the name of the file)
 - Save SQL file   (allows you to save the current contents of the active pane to the local file system)
 - Execute SQL     (Executes all of the SQL statements in the editor pane)
 - Execute current line    (Actually executes whatever is selected)